Debt consolidation is a common method of refinancing that involves paying off high-interest debt with a new lower-interest loan.

 If you have exhausted these measures a debt consolidation loan can take your remaining medical debt, combine it and simplify your repayment plan.

-Debt Consolidation Loan for Bad Credit
+Consolidation Loans for Bad Credit

 Having good credit can make debt consolidation simpler, but you still have options if your score is less than perfect.
 There are generally three common ways to consolidate credit: